-ROC-U was launched in January 2008 based on calls for support from around the country.
-The co-founders of ROC-NY organized the country’s first national restaurant workers’ convening in Chicago in August 2007, where ROC-U was born.
+ROC United was launched in January 2008 based on calls for support from around the country.
+The co-founders of ROC-NY organized the country’s first national restaurant workers’ convening in Chicago in August 2007, where ROC United was born.

 Over the last five years, we have won 13 workplace justice campaigns against exploitative high-profile restaurant companies, obtaining more than $7,000,000 and improvements in workplace policies for restaurant workers.
 We have also trained more than 1,000 restaurant workers to find good jobs and advance within the industry, published several ground-breaking reports on the restaurant industry, played an instrumental role in winning a statewide minimum wage increase for tipped workers, organized 40 restaurant workers to open their own cooperatively-owned restaurant, and grown to include more than 10,000 restaurant workers in our membership from at least 26 states.

 Based on our successful efforts in New York City, groups in several other cities have approached us about initiating ROC branches in their cities.
 Thus, we created ROC United, a national intermediary that has helped to initiate Restaurant Opportunities Centers in New Orleans, Miami, Michigan, Chicago, Philadelphia, Los Angeles, Houston and Washington, DC.
 In each region, we work with local groups to conduct a comprehensive study of restaurant workers’ needs, and create an advanced restaurant worker training and placement program that seeks to place workers in high-end restaurant jobs